i-like-robots/react-tag-autocomplete/readme.md

 const [selected, setSelected] = useState<Array<TagSelected & { myProperty: string }>>([])
 ```

-#### selectFirstTag (optional)
+#### startWithFirstOption (optional)

-Automatically highlight the first option when the listbox is expanded without needing to press an arrow key.
+Automatically activates the first option when the listbox is expanded and switches the active option directly from first to last and vice-versa when the options wrap.
 Defaults to `false`.

 #### suggestions (optional)